d-akara/vscode-extension-transformer/README.md

 - Most commands implement auto scoping to select current block, document or selection as the target of an operation.

 ## Features
+### Sort Lines By Length
+- Sorts by length of the line
+### Unique Lines
+- Removes duplicate lines from the document
+### Unique Lines As New Document
+- Unique lines are opened in a new document
 ### Filter Lines
 - Keep matching lines of filter
 - Filters entire document or selection if exists